codesnerd/teaching-git/easy-to-follow-steps.md

 1. Install Git from the [git-scm.com/downloads](https://git-scm.com/downloads).

-1. `git --version` command should return the Git version that is installed on your computer.
+1. In terminal `git --version` command should return the Git version that is installed on your computer.

 1. Type this in terminal with your credentials.